-What Is an Advocate?
+What Is An Advocate?

 The role of the advocate is to provide support, information, and resources to the victim.
 Advocates can assist with the many different areas listed on the previous pages.
 An advocate is one who listens and is non-judgmental.
+It is important to remember that an advocate will only speak on behalf of the victim at the victim's request and direction.
+In an effort to ensure the system runs smoothly for the victim, an advocate can help maintain a positive working relationship with members of law enforcement, prosecution and the courts.
 Advocates do not conduct investigations, make assessments of the parties involved or routinely testify in court.

-It is important to remember that an advocate will only speak on your behalf at your request and direction.
-In an effort to ensure the system runs smoothly for you, an advocate can help maintain a positive working relationship with members of law enforcement, prosecution, and the courts.
-Advocates are available 24 hours a day to help you.
+Advocates are available 24 hours a day to help victims.

-You Can Help to Protect Yourself
+You Can Help To Protect Yourself

-- Talk with a trusted friend or relative. - Find out about shelters and safe houses before you need them. - Have photos taken of your injuries; you may be able to use them later. - Have a signal with your neighbor for when you need help and ask your neighbor to call the police if they hear suspicious noises coming from your house. - Keep money, important papers, clothes, car keys, and other essential items in a safe place. - Teach your children to use the telephone or radio to contact the police in case of an emergency. - Call the police when it is safe, and you can get a protective order from the court. - Meet with an advocate from a shelter or other program designed to help or with a friend and make a safety plan.
+- Talk with a trusted friend or relative. - Find out about shelters and safe houses BEFORE you need them. - Have photos taken of your injuries; you can use them later. - Have a signal with your neighbor for when you need help and ask your neighbor to call the police if they hear suspicious noises coming from your house. - Keep money, important papers, clothes, car keys and other essential items in a safe place. - Teach your children to use the telephone or radio to contact the police in case of an emergency. - Call the police when it is safe and you can get a protective order from the court. - Meet with an advocate from a shelter or other program designed to help, or with a friend and make a safety plan.
 Practice this plan with your children.

-Know That the Abuse Is Not Your Fault
+Know That The Abuse Is Not Your Fault

-- Know that nothing you do causes the abuse. - Know that no one has the right to abuse you. - Know that you are not the only one being affected.
-Children from violent homes experience depression, anxiety, fear, low self-esteem, and guilt. - Know that most children raised with abuse learn to use violence as a way to control others by using power and force.
-Violence allows problems to continue, and the violence often escalates over time. - Know that relationships based in fear, power, and control are abusive. - Know that others understand why you would want to stay and that leaving a relationship is not easy. - Know that abuse often gets worse, more intense, and more frequent.
-Even ending the relationship may not be enough to protect you from danger without support from others. - Know that help is available.
+- Know that nothing you do causes the abuse - Know that no one has the right to abuse you. - Know that you are not the only one being affected, children from violent homes experience depression, anxiety, fear, low self-esteem and guilt. - Know that most children raised with abuse learn to use violence as a way to control others by using power and force.
+Violence allows problems to continue and the violence escalates over time.

+- Know that relationships based in fear, power, and control are abusive. - Know that others understand why you would want to stay and that leaving a relationship is not easy. - Know that abuse often gets worse, more intense, more frequent.
+Even ending the relationship is not enough to protect you from danger without support from others.
+Know that help is available.